Qigong Bouncing Guide

 Why Bounce

 No matter when you choose to practice bouncing, its benefits remain consistent.
-This practice aims to stimulate your body, helping you to loosen up and ensuring the free flow of your blood and energy.
+This practice aims to stimulate your body, helping you to loosen up and ensuring the free flow of your energy.
 Think of it as a gentle warm-up before a workout, transitioning you from a state of inactivity to activity, making you more limber, agile, and ready.
-Skipping this step could leave you ill-prepared for your exercises, resulting in fewer benefits than you would gain with a pre-bounce warm-up.

 YOU MIGHT ALSO LIKE